Your Vaughan materials cross the CPKC intermodal yard, and your supply-chain view ends at your own fence

 Exactly what you get

 Visibility across the chain that matters to a Vaughan operation: inbound tracking through intermodal and drayage, supplier scorecards built on real lead-time data, and demand planning that knows construction and retail seasons swing your volume.
-It connects to the systems on either side of it, drawing stock from inventory management software, feeding warehouse management system operations, informing ERP (Enterprise Resource Planning) software development, and surfacing trends in business intelligence dashboards.
+It connects to the systems on either side of it, drawing stock from inventory management software, feeding warehouse management system operations, informing ERP (Enterprise Resource Planning) software development, and surfacing trends in business intelligence (BI) dashboards.

 How to choose a developer in Vaughan